Tie Sing: Legacy

 Tie Sing's contributions remained relatively unknown until 2011, when park ranger Yenyen Chan co-produced a YouTube documentary highlighting the history of Chinese Americans in Yosemite.
 This prompted Jack Shu to propose an annual pilgrimage to Sing Peak in honor of Tie Sing's legacy, as well as the contributions of Chinese Americans to Yosemite as a whole.
+Since 2013, the Yosemite-Sing Peak Pilgrimage has been an annual six-day hiking event to learn about Yosemite's history.